5 Actions that will Hurt your Personal Injury Case

 Your action or inaction after an accident can reduce the value of your personal injury claim.
 If you have suffered serious injuries, injuries that may affect you for the rest of your life, you need to do everything you can to maximize the value of your injury case by avoiding these mistakes.

 To maximize the value of your personal injury case, you should not only avoid these 5 mistakes, but you should also consult with a personal injury attorney to find out if you need legal representation on your accident.
-It costs nothing to obtain a consultation with McGee, Lerer & Associates.
-An attorney at our firm is available 24/7 for a free consultation.
 If after discussing your accident, we are of the opinion that you would not benefit from hiring an accident lawyer, we will be straight with you.